Fire and rescue services

 The political situation is volatile.

-Disruptions to essential services occur.
+Disruptions to essential services can occur.

 Days of national significance could motivate civil unrest.
+Public protests and events that draw large groups of people can turn violent.

 National strikes can be called at short notice, often causing disruptions to: